-On August XX, 2022, the City Council held its sixth meeting to discuss and consider the RHNA and General Plan Housing Element Update.
-The meeting took place at Laguna Woods City Hall at XX.
+On August 12, 2022, the City Council held its sixth meeting to discuss and consider the RHNA and General Plan Housing Element Update.
+The meeting took place at Laguna Woods City Hall at 3:30 p.m.
 City Council meetings are also televised and closed captioned with reasonable accessibility accommodations available on request.
 Public comments were accepted in person, in writing, by telephone, or by computer (Zoom).
-XX of the City Council participated.
+All five members of the City Council participated.

-The notice for this meeting was posted on the City's website and at locations pursuant to Government Code Section 54954.2 on August XX, 2022.
-In addition, on August XX, 2022, email notification was provided to parties who had requested such notification or contacted City staff previously.
-As of January 20, 2022, the distribution list consisted of 15 email addresses, including residents and representatives from The Kennedy Commission, Laguna Woods Democratic Club, League of Women Voters of Orange Coast, and Orange County United Way.
+The notice for this meeting was posted on the City's website and at locations pursuant to Government Code Section 54954.2 on August 11, 2022.
+In addition, on August 11, 2022, email notification was provided to parties who had requested such notification or contacted City staff previously.
+As of August 11, 2022, the distribution list consisted of 15 email addresses, including residents and representatives from The Kennedy Commission, Laguna Woods Democratic Club, League of Women Voters of Orange Coast, and Orange County United Way.
 The notification included links to the agenda materials and notice that proposed revisions to the General Plan Housing Element adopted on February 9, 2022 were included therein.

 Drafts of the proposed General Plan Housing Element and HCD Housing Element Sites Inventory Form were included in the agenda packet, as well as redline versions of all revisions made since the versions adopted by the City Council on February 9, 2022.
-An electronic spreadsheet version of the HCD Housing Element Sites Inventory Form was posted on the City's website on August XX, 2022.
+An electronic spreadsheet version of the HCD Housing Element Sites Inventory Form was posted on the City's website on August 11, 2022.